A/N: Warning in this chapter for mild horror elements and mild sexual content

 The sight of the empty cells transported her back to Unity Island.
-She almost expected to find Íde and Kieran crouched in some dark cell.
-But even Unity’s prison had some sunlight streaming in — it wasn’t this cold, damp, underground misery.
+She almost expected to find Íde and Kieran crouched in some dark corner, to hear Roman’s voice urging her to hurry.
+But even Unity’s prison had some sunslight streaming in — it wasn’t this cold, damp, underground misery.

 Maebhe knew she should turn back, or at least grab Drys and Kieran before continuing further.
 Kieran hadn’t brought his gun, but he knew how to fight.

 She didn’t turn back.
 She continued forward, darkness falling away under the glow of her lantern.
 It was silent in the dungeon, her boots not making a sound against the old stone, so careful she was.
-But then she noticed a sound, so quiet even her sensitive ears almost missed it.
+But then she noticed something, quiet enough that even her sensitive ears almost missed it: ragged breathing.